isomerpages/govtech-gobusiness-main/_start-a-business/key-steps-to-start/register-your-business.md

 For Sole Proprietorship/Partnership:

-1. [Log in to GoBusiness Portal](https://dashboard.gobusiness.gov.sg/login?src=startbiz_reg){:target="_blank"}{:rel="noopener"} with your Singpass to get a step-by-step guide on getting your business started and submit the application online
+1. Register directly through GoBusiness;

+    i.
+Log in using your Singpass

+    ii.
+Use Guided Journey to continue with the next step to register your Sole Proprietorship/Partnership

 For all types of Business Structures:

-2. [Log in to BizFile+](https://www.bizfile.gov.sg/ngbbizfileinternet/faces/oracle/webcenter/portalapp/pages/BizfileHomepage.jspx#/){:target="_blank"}{:rel="noopener"} with your Singpass to submit the application online; or
+1. Register directly through [BizFile+](https://www.bizfile.gov.sg/ngbbizfileinternet/faces/oracle/webcenter/portalapp/pages/BizfileHomepage.jspx#/){:target="_blank"}{:rel="noopener"}; or

-3. Engage a registered filing agent (e.g: law firm, accounting firm or corporate secretarial firm) to submit an online application on your behalf.
+2. Engage a registered filing agent (e.g: law firm, accounting firm or corporate secretarial firm) to submit an online application on your behalf.

 The pre-requisites, information and supporting documents needed for the application to register the business will vary, depending on the business structure type.
 Click on the respective business structure to find out more.